OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/README.md

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/0b7ece2f-f07b-4e60-bedc-b6c1374761fb)

-And this is what the sample of the world multiplied by our weights matrix looks like (pretty similar to the original training images, right?
-Even with the background included in the sample):
+And this is what the sample of the world multiplied by our weights matrix looks like:

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/800ab412-5f1e-4327-ad5a-542f52bda1d9)

-Training the neural network on a different tank image:
+Let's use a new neural network weights matrix and train it on a different tank image:

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/04ec5348-b2f9-4215-9cc7-33a63d2a76a2)